10 Ways For How To Build Credit Score in Canada

 1. Pay Your Bills On Time

-Timely payments are the cornerstone of a good credit score.
-Even a single late payment can negatively impact your score.
-Set up reminders or automatic payments to ensure you never miss a due date.
+Payment history is one of the most important factors in your credit score.
+Even one missed payment can negatively impact your score.
+Set up automatic payments or reminders to ensure you never miss a due date.

 2. Keep Your Credit Utilization Low